pauljeter/pauljeter-astro/src/content/blog/management-101-4-key-managerial-activities.md

 That impromptu praise?
 Role modeling.
 That decision you made without realizing it?
 Well… now you see it.

 Management can feel abstract.
 But this framework brings clarity.
-Try tracking your own day using these categories—you might be surprised how much influence you already have.
+Try tracking your own day using these categories, you might be surprised how much influence you already have.

 ---